 In n8n, add a Google Calendar node.
 Click 'Create New Credentials', select 'OAuth2', paste Client ID and Secret.
 Click 'Connect' and authorize access via Google OAuth flow.
 Test by adding a 'List Events' action.

-During OAuth flow, select your primary business calendar.
-You can add multiple calendar credentials in n8n to access different Google accounts (personal, team, brokerage).
+During the OAuth flow, select your primary business calendar.
+You can add multiple calendar credentials in n8n to access different Google accounts (personal, team, firm).

-In Google Calendar web interface, click '+' next to 'Other calendars' → 'Create new calendar'.
-Create: 'Showings', 'Closings', 'Open Houses', 'Team Events'.
+In the Google Calendar web interface, click '+' next to 'Other calendars' → 'Create new calendar'.
+Create: 'Site Tours', 'Closings', 'IC Meetings', 'Capital Calls'.
 Set different colors for each.
-Share team calendars with your brokerage members.
+Share team calendars with your firm's members.

-Use naming convention: '[Your Name] - Showings', '[Brokerage Name] - Team Calendar'.
+Use a naming convention: '[Your Name] - Site Tours', '[Firm Name] - Team Calendar'.
 Makes it clear in shared calendar lists which calendar is which.

 In your booking tool (Calendly, Cal.com), go to Settings → Calendar Sync and connect Google Calendar.
-Select which calendar to check for conflicts (your primary Showings calendar).
+Select which calendar to check for conflicts (your primary Site Tours calendar).
 This prevents double-booking.

 Use separate Google Calendars for different event types.
-Calendly checks 'Showings' calendar; personal events on 'Personal' calendar won't block showing availability.
+Calendly checks the 'Site Tours' calendar; personal events on the 'Personal' calendar won't block tour availability.

-Create n8n workflow: Schedule Trigger (daily 7 AM) → Google Calendar List Events (today's events) → Filter for events with 'Showing' in title → Format into email digest → Send via Gmail.
-Test by scheduling a test showing today.
+Create an n8n workflow: Schedule Trigger (daily 7 AM) → Google Calendar List Events (today's events) → Filter for events with 'Tour' in the title → Format into an email digest → Send via Gmail.
+Test by scheduling a test tour today.

-Start with simple digest.
-Later add: query CRM for buyer details, generate AI prep notes, attach property photos, calculate optimized route between showings.
+Start with a simple digest.
+Later add: query the CRM for deal details, generate AI prep notes, attach site photos, calculate the optimized route between tours.

-n8n Google Calendar node can poll for new/updated events every X minutes.
-Create workflow: Trigger on new events → Filter for specific calendar or keywords → Take action (create CRM record, send SMS, update tasks).
+The n8n Google Calendar node can poll for new/updated events every X minutes.
+Create a workflow: Trigger on new events → Filter for a specific calendar or keywords → Take action (create CRM record, send SMS, update tasks).
 Polling interval: 5-15 minutes is typical.

 Google Calendar doesn't support native webhooks, so n8n uses polling.
 Set polling to 5 minutes for near-real-time automation.
 Lower intervals (1 min) consume more API quota.